SamanthaGitHub/Python-Code-Summary/README.md

 ## Skills Aquired
 ### <b>Version Control</b>
-Git Version control was used extensively, as all team members worked off of local versions of the same remote repository.
-I created branches for each of the ten stories and successfully pushed them to the master without merge conflicts, giving me much experience in a professional work environment.
+Git Version Control was used extensively, as all team members worked off of local versions of the same remote repository.
+I created branches for each of my ten stories and successfully pushed them to the master without merge conflicts, giving me real-world experience in a professional work environment.
 I also much more appreciate version control capabilities having had more time and experience in using it during the sprint.

 ### <b>Researching/Troubleshooting</b>
 When running into roadblocks, I searched online for answers.
 By using numerous different keywords and looking at different search results I became more adept at finding exactly what I was after.
 I also learned how useful looking at a variety of answers to a problem is, where I could cherry-pick different aspects I wanted to implement into my code.